Fonta1n3/FullyNoded/Readme.md

 Save and exit and you have one of the most secure node/light client set ups possible. (assuming your server is firewalled off)

 #### Final thoughts on security
-I will happily share my enitre RPC-url and -password with anyone, there is no way they can hack this Tor V3 auth, granted they can not get the private key obviously.
+I will happily share my entire RPC-url and -password with anyone, there is no way they can hack this Tor V3 auth, granted they can not get the private key obviously.
 Fully Noded creates the private key offline, encrypts it heavily and stores it in the most secure way possible.

 ## QuickConnect URL Scheme
 Fully Noded has uri deep links registered with the following prefixes  `btcstandup://`, `btcrpc://` for connecting Bitcoin Core and `clightning-rpc://` for you guessed it C-Lightning.